 A master’s degree takes one to two years of full-time study, depending on the program and your schedule.
 Depending on the subject you choose, you may pursue a Master of Arts (MA), Master of Science (MS), or something more specialized.
 A master's degree incorporates coursework and independent study and usually requires the submission of a thesis or the completion of a capstone project.

 Specialized options include the Master of Business Administration (MBA), among the most popular master’s programs, focusing on business management, including marketing, finance, sales, and accounting.
-You may also consider a Master of Fine Arts (MFA), which is designed specifically for artists focusing on subjects like music, art, theater, and graphic design.
+You may also consider a Master of Fine Arts (MFA), which allows artists to focus on subjects like music, art, theater, and graphic design.

 Another popular graduate program is the Doctor of Philosophy (PhD), which takes between four and seven years.
 Courses at this level tend to be research-based, allowing you to test theories and hypotheses in your chosen field.
 Options for what to study are vast and can include areas relating to psychology, social science, humanities, and technology, among others.
 A PhD can take anywhere from three to eight years to complete.

-A graduate degree allows you to develop skills in particular areas related to your specialization, but it also helps you to command general skills that are transferable to any career path.
+A graduate degree allows you to develop skills in particular areas related to your specialization, but it also helps you to command general skills transferable to any career path.
 These include:

 Verbal and written communication skills